democratic-csi/democratic-csi/README.md

 zfs-nfs democratic-csi/democratic-csi
 ```

-### A note on non standard kubelet paths
+### **On non standard Kubelet paths**

-Some distrobutions, such as `minikube` and `microk8s` use a non-standard
-kubelet path.
-In such cases it is necessary to provide a new kubelet host path,
-microk8s example below:
+Some distrobutions, such as `minikube` and `microk8s` use a non-standard kubelet path.
+In such cases it is  ecessary to provide a new kubelet host path, microk8s example below:
 ```bash
 microk8s helm upgrade \
   --install \